Electrochemical test cells

 The reference electrode is in a separate reservoir so that the streamline flow is not interrupted.
 A Haber-Luggin-Capillary connects the reservoir and thus the reference electrode with the major electrolyte area.
 It ends directly with a fixed, defined distance to the working electrode.
 Therefore, the potential of the working electrode is always measured at the same point.
 The working electrode can be supplied with gases as necessary.

-Measurements at higher temperatures, 85° C (PP variant) or 160° C (PTFE variant), are also possible.
-We specially developed a temperature control for our test cells.
+Measurements at higher temperatures, 80° C (PP variant) or 150° C (PTFE variant), are also possible.
 There are drillings on the back of the test cells in which appropriate heating elements can be inserted.
 The contact is made via 4 mm banana sockets.
 The temperature control takes place via a Pt100-probe.
 For temperature control, use the temperature control box from Gaskatel.

-Our test cell FlexCell is made out of propylene (PP) or polytetrafluorethylene (PTFE).
+Test cell FlexCell is made of propylene (PP) or polytetrafluorethylene (PTFE).
 Both plastics are characterized by high chemical resistance.
 You can even measure in fluoride and highly alkaline media with the PTFE test cell.
 These electrochemical cells (test cells) are break-resistant and quasi indestructible.
 Due to the CNC-technology, a precise manufacturing of all relevant drillings and deepenings for seals is possible.

 The three-electrode set-up is used during measurements in electrochemical cell with current flow.
 The working electrode is formed by the material which is to study.
 The current is measured via the counter electrode.
 Working and counter electrode should be adjusted parallel to each other.
 By means of the reference electrode the potential of the working electrode is measured.
 The reference electrode has to be located closely to the working electrode.
 That is reached by the Haber-Luggin-Capillary.